May 5, 2022

 Dr Ivan Puah looks at why men opt for body sculpting – and how it can go (and has gone) wrong, including results such as scarring and lumpiness (and a side effect of fat freezing known as paradoxical adipose hyperplasia).

-Body sculpting and liposuction are being used by men (as well as women) to get them into a shape they feel good about.
-It’s obviously important that you come out looking better than when you went in!
+Body sculpting and liposuction are used by men (as well as women) to get them into a shape they feel good about.
+It’s important that you come out looking better than when you went in!
 Unfortunately, there have been plenty of botched liposuction procedures and also fat freezing and cosmetic procedures that have gone wrong.
 Many of the ones being corrected here in Singapore were carried out in different countries, including “medical tourism” destinations.

 It's good to know that the Ministry of Health (MOH) in Singapore has tightened its restrictions and accreditation criteria; according to Dr Ivan Puah, Medical Director of Amaris B. Clinic, “Singapore now has one of the most stringent policies in the world, to ensure patient safety and maintain the highest standard of care for patients.”
-But you may be surprised to know that there are also many botched liposuction cases in Singapore - happening right under our nose!
+But you may be surprised that there are also many botched liposuction cases in Singapore - happening right under our nose!

 Here, Dr Puah looks at why men opt for body sculpting – and how it can go (and has gone) wrong, including results such as scarring and lumpiness (and a side effect of fat freezing known as paradoxical adipose hyperplasia).
 Plus, he explains what to look for in a doctor before you make a decision.

 Many common reasons exist for wanting to undergo Vaser Liposuction or 4D Liposuction (Hi-Definition Lipo).
 These include a desire to boost self-esteem and confidence, improve overall health, permanently remove stubborn fat from specific body parts (particularly those resistant to diet and exercise) and achieve a more sculpted appearance.